Norhaven/Jolt/Tests/README.md

 ## JSON

 These tests exist in the `./E2E/Json` area of the project and are tagged with a `JsonTestDefinition` attribute which specifies the tests file used for the given set of tests and expectations.
-The entire test structure exist in the `Jolt.Json.Tests.Resources` project, in the `./TestFiles/JsonTests` folder.
+The entire test structure exists in the `Jolt.Json.Tests.Resources` project, in the `./TestFiles/JsonTests` folder.
 The structure of the JSON tests in their files should hopefully be straightforward, but I'll update this with the structure at a later date.
 Generally, these are groups of like-minded tests that operate on medium-sized transformers and operations.

 ## Small